Erzangel/kube-trino-bigdata-ece/README.md

 ## Usage

 1. Adjust the machine's resources in the `Vagrantfile` to match your own host computer's limitations.
-(Bear in mind that 6 GB per worker should be seen as a minimum, and that MinIO requires at least 4 hard disks to function)
+(A worker node ideally needs 6 GB of RAM, and MinIO requires at least 4 hard disks to function)
 2. Clone this repository
 3. Install Vagrant, VirtualBox, Ansible on your host machine
 4. Run `vagrant up` in the root of the repository